Julseb-Ironhack-AI/project-nlp-challenge/README.md

 0.96

 🔮 Predictions
-We used our best model (BERT + Logistic Regression) to generate predictions on testing_data_lowercase_nolabels.csv, replacing all 2s with either 0 or 1.
+We used our best model (Naive Bayes) to generate predictions on testing_data_lowercase_nolabels.csv, replacing all 2s with either 0 or 1.

 🧾 Project Structure